nuuuwan/news_lk3_data/README.md

 ### A Beach Kraft from Australia for Air Force

 *2024-10-24 18:21:00* · [`adaderanasinhalalk`](http://sinhala.adaderana.lk/news/202520) · `si`

+Sri Lanka Air Force receives beach craft from Australia.
+Aircraft to join No. 03 Squadron.
+Gift from Australian government to improve maritime security.
+Aims to combat international crime and human smuggling in the region.

+🟩

 The Sri Lanka Air Force has given a beach craft jagged by the Australian Royal Air Force.